jeffzyliu/maze-final-project/DESIGN.md

 else (location did not change, movement failed):
-    set proposed heading to the left of the last proposed heading check if our proposed direction will run into a wall by checking the move with our global map struct if so, reprocess move heading until we head into a traversible or unknown direction return proposed move heading
+    set proposed heading to the left of the last proposed heading check if our proposed direction will run into a wall by checking the move with our global map struct if so, turn left until we head into a traversible or unknown direction return proposed move heading
 ```